picture-book-critique-service

 Query letter critique

 I can help you develop your query letter until it’s ready to send.
-Cost: $45 if I have critiqued the story, $65 if I have not, in which case you need to send the picture book manuscript so I can read it.
+Cost: $50 if I have critiqued the story, $65 if I have not, in which case you need to send the picture book manuscript so I can read it.
+The letter will be made to send via email.
+If you are doing snail mail submissions, which are rare, you can then just add the date, your address, and the receiver’s address.

-I’ll start by asking you questions until the query takes shape, then together we’ll work on developing the pitch, synopsis, bio, and other elements of a letter.
-For instance, we might look for “comps” (published books that are similar to yours).
+With either package, I’ll start by asking you questions until the query takes shape.
+We might look for “comps” (published books that are similar to yours).
 If you already have a draft, we can start with that.
 If not, I am going to ask you to write one.
 Because some submissions are done via online form, I will go over your letter and give you a second version designed to work in those forms, when you have to break it into different parts.

-Query letter critiques include editing and proofreading.
-Most query letters are done by email.
+My query letter critiques include editing and proofreading.

 Dummy and Art Critiques

-The dummy crit is one round plus a shorter follow-up round where I will look at your changes and make additional comments.
+The dummy crit is one round, plus a follow-up round where I will look at your changes and make additional comments.
+If it needs more rounds, I can come up with a reasonable price depending on how much it seems to need.

-I look at composition, color palette, pacing, rhythm, text placement, variation of point of view, movement, emotion, relationships, continuity, conclusion, and consistency of characters.
-Using digital stickies, I will add comments to your dummy.
+I will look at the interaction of art and text, color palette, pacing, rhythm, text placement variation of point of view, movement, emotion, relationships, continuity, conclusion, and consistency of characters.
+Using digital stickies, I will add written comments to your dummy.
 I will critique both the black and white drawings and color ones that are part of it.

 Art critique: If you are not doing a dummy but instead submitting 1-3 pieces of finished art, I’m happy to critique the art, make suggestions, and and answer your questions.
-Cost: $25 for 1 to 3 pieces.
+Cost: First piece free, then $15 per piece after.
+This will include a follow-up round of comments.

-My qualifications: My experience as an illustrator and art teacher, my picture-book coursework and self-study, my masters degree in art education, and my observation of hundreds of crits of my own and others’ work given by editors and art directors.
+My qualifications: My experience as an illustrator and art teacher, my picture-book coursework and self-study, my masters degree in art education, a mentorship with an art director, and my observation of hundreds of crits of my own and others’ work given by editors and art directors.
 (Over my time as an officer in the Children’s Book Illustrators Group, we invite industry people to do crits, so I’ve seen a lot!) have helped me learn to make meaningful comments.

 Self-publishing and need an illustrator?

 Due to time constraints, I’m not currently offering illustration for self-publishing authors.
-If you’re seeking an illustrator, please see cbig-nyc.com and/or this handy illustrators matchup service offered by illustrator/teacher Mark Mitchell (I also recommend his illustration courses)!
+If you’re seeking an illustrator, please see cbig-nyc.com or other sources.

 If you’re at all serious about children’s books, I strongly recommend joining SCBWI, the Society of Children’s Book Writers and Illustrators.